robocoptertron/RobertNeville_T1A2/README.md

 - contact

-The about page contains a link to a 'discography' page to showcase the cover artwork for my music, and the blog page contains links to each of the included blog posts.
+The about page contains a link to a 'discography' page to showcase the cover artwork for my music, and the blog page contains links to the **5** included blog posts.
+These links have been designed responsively using both Flexbox and media queries, and perform a 'jiggle' animation on mouse hover and/or touch.
 Each blog post contains a link at its end that can be used to direct the user back to the blog post index (blog page).

+The blog posts include code snippets from the projects discussed, which have been highlighted using [highlight.js](http://highlightjs.org) via CDN imports.

-Instead of making my contact details publicly available, I have included a fully functional contact form with validation and noscript support.
-This form is submitted to the Express backend and an email is generated and sent to an email address of my own.
+Instead of making my contact details publicly available, I have included a fully functional contact form with client and server side validation, and noscript support.
+Valid form data is incorporated in an email that is generated and sent by the server to an email address with a domain name that I own.

+A novel feature that can be discovered through interacting with the contact form is a 'sending spinner'.
+This component simply displays the site logo in abbreviated form (see `src/public/assets/images/favicon.svg`) on a circular, coin-like background that is animated to rotate around the Y axis until the form submission is complete or an error occurs.

 Each listing on the discography page has an expandable track list that is shown on mouse hover (on desktop and laptop computers) or on touch (on mobile and tablet devices).

-The blog posts include code snippets from the projects discussed that have been highlighted using [highlight.js](http://highlightjs.org) via CDN imports.
+These discography items are responsive - much like the aforementioned blog post links.

+On devices smaller than `500px`, a hamburger component can be used to toggle the menu component, which displays site and socials navigation links.
+This hamburger is animated using JavaScript with an approach that I developed from scratch and have used in other personal projects.

 ## Sitemap

 The following is a simple computer generated (using [GlooMaps](https://www.gloomaps.com/)) sitemap of the project:

 ![rncode sitemap](/docs/sitemap.png)